Thorn51/code_incubator_api/README.md

 ## Summary

-This api is designed to serve the [Code Incubator client](https://github.com/Thorn51/code_incubator_client).
-The API provides services to perform all CRUD operations.
+This API was created to serve the [Code Incubator client](https://github.com/Thorn51/code_incubator_client).
+The API provides services to perform CRUD operations on a PostgreSQL database.
 A summary of the endpoints and example of data can be found below.

 The API is deployed to Heroku.